Histogram Equalization

 Linear vs Non-Linear Systems

-Here, mm and nn signify the dimensions of the image.
+Here, and signify the dimensions of the image.

 The operation performed by the system can be denoted as: